elm-janitor/manifesto/README.md

 instructions.
 Future plans in this area - someone needs to write a tool to automate distribution/install of these patched versions.

-Get involved in reviewing and merging patches.
-General approach to managing this github org.
-Elm users are fairly agreeable, so I think we can resolve most things by talking in the elm-janitor channel.
-Feel free to make suggestions or ask for changes to the docs in this manifesto.

 # Elm Core Library Maintenance